 When it comes to spy gadgets, there are a lot of adult options out there.
 And one of the most popular devices is a pair of night vision goggles.
 However, it you’re a parent who has small kids, they’ve undoubtedly asked for something like that.
 And the truth is, they wouldn’t be able to use them.
 First of all, a pair of night vision goggles is heavy, and second, they’re pretty expensive.
 But that won’t stop them from wanting a pair, right?

 Well, what if they could get one?
-Of course, we’re talking about a night vision goggle for kids, which are lighter, cheaper, but your kids will still enjoy.
+Of course, we’re talking about a night vision goggle for kids, which is lighter, cheaper, but your kids will still enjoy it.
 If this piques your interest, read on.
 We will not only touch upon what sets them apart from a real pair, but we’ve also got a few suggestions for you.

 Battery: 4 AA Batteries Required

 Even though you might think this is a toy, the SpyX Night Hawk Scope will actually let your kids see in the dark, albeit not very far.
 Made by SpyX, a company that has a lot of kids’ oriented spy gadgets, the Night Hawk Scope is an excellent accessory for kids who want to feel like a spy, and parents who don’t want to spend too much on that.

 And what surprises most, especially at this price, your kid will get actual infrared night vision.
 It’s a simplified form of the same technology used in actually NVG devices, and for a toy, it works really well.
 Visibility is pretty good, but you’re limited to a range of only 50 feet, which is honestly not that bad.
 There are both focus adjustment and lens adjustment knobs that let you get a clear image, and you’ll also get a power switch, to change between daytime and nighttime usage.